 8. Read Range

 Longer ranges require larger tags.
 A longer read range indicates that the read rates are slower and that more reader power or more sensitive tags are needed.
 Extra range may also be needed if items are moving quickly past the antenna in high volumes.
 Read ranges of just a few inches can be attained with a very small tag and lower reader power levels.

 Geographic compliance needs to be considered.
 Global tags are often necessary for export items so that reads are possible at the country of origin, as well as the point of sale.
 Global tags cover a wide frequency band, from 860MHz to 960MHz.
 However, keep in mind that the differences between RFID reader operations in different regions go beyond frequency range.
 Differences exist in emitted power and how the reader moves between frequencies.
 There are many factors that go into creating a successful RFID infrastructure; however, RFID has many benefits and many potential uses.
 RFID can significantly reduce costs over time compared to a bar code system due to the fact that it greatly reduces the loss or misplacement of tagged items.
 This allows both time and money to be saved.
 Still, that is just one of the many benefits of an RFID system!
 When considering which system will be best for you, just remember Better ID with RFID™.
-If you would like to learn more about an RFID system and how it could help your business, please contact us for a free consultation at 708-430-4190.
+If you would like to learn more about our RFID system and how it could help your business, please contact us for a free consultation at 973-808-TAGS (8247).